esdc-esac-esa-int/astroquery/docs/jwst/jwst.rst

   >>> from astroquery.jwst import Jwst
   >>> Jwst.login(credentials_file='my_credentials_file')

-MAST tokens can also be implemented in command line functions:
+MAST tokens can also be used in command line functions:

 .. code-block:: python